chaya-joo/chaya-joo/README.md

 ## Hi there 👋 I'm Chaya Yungerman (@chaya-joo)
+Welcome to my GitHub page!
+I'm Haya, a Full-Stack developer.
+I bring experience in React, Node.js, C#, Python, and a variety of other technologies to the table.
+Learning new tools is my thing – right now, I'm diving into Power BI and SQL, and contributing to skiiLink as a way to give back to the community.
 <!--
 **chaya-joo/chaya-joo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.